Blob algebra approach to modular representation theory: Proof of blob vs Soergel conjecture for .

 \subsection{$\gblobldos_0$ and the Temperley-Lieb algebra}

-We will now focus on to determine a presentation for $\gblobldos_0$.
+We will now focus on determining a presentation for $\gblobldos_0$.
 We start by defining certain elements $ \UB_j^{\lamn} \in \gblobldos$.
-We will show later that such elements actually generate $\gblobldos_0$.
-In order to introduce such elements we first need the following
+We will show later that these elements actually generate $\gblobldos_0$.
+In order to introduce these elements we first need the following

 \begin{defi} \rm Let $\lamn = (1^{\lambda_1}, 1^{\lambda_2})\in \ocmpardos$ regular with $w_{\lamn}=k_s$ (or $w_{\lamn}=k_t$), for some $k\geq 1$.
 We set $m_{\lamn}=\min \{ \lambda_1 , \lambda_2 \} $ and define